 Civic Scholars Program

 Learning for Students Who Serve

+Become a Drew Civic Scholar and you will not only receive a monetary award, but you will also join an exciting four-year Civic Engagement Program that will increase your service and leadership skills, while giving you significant real-world experience.
 Drew Civic Scholars complete 100 hours or more of service annually and participate in special classes, workshops, and off-campus service projects.
 Drew’s Civic Scholars represent a wide range of academic majors and career interests.
-Read all about the program details in the Civic Scholars Handbook 2013-2014
+Read all about the program details in the Civic Scholars Handbook 2015-2016

 Becoming a Drew Civic Scholar